samuelreyesiglesias/samuelreyesiglesias/README.md

 - Collaborated closely with cross-functional teams to gather requirements, design solutions, and implement robust software solutions.
 - Ensured compliance with government regulations and standards, contributing to the success and seamless operation of critical public-sector projects.

-#### Company: SENIC
-- **Position:** Software Developer
-- **Duration:** 2011 - 2013

-##### Responsibilities:
-- Developed software solutions tailored to meet the unique needs of clients, focusing on usability and functionality.
-- Worked closely with stakeholders to gather requirements, design software architecture, and deliver high-quality solutions within project timelines.
-- Contributed to the development of innovative software products, enhancing the company's reputation for excellence in the software development industry.

 ### Current Employment